thefrontside/bigtest/README.md

 # BigTest [![CircleCI](https://circleci.com/gh/thefrontside/bigtest/tree/master.svg?style=svg&circle-token=78c5d879b0ace4fe137c203bfc9ca20d732eb6e3)](https://circleci.com/gh/thefrontside/bigtest/tree/master)

-A Suite of JavaScript applications and frameworks to help you answer the question: _Does my application work in real life?_.
+A Suite of JavaScript libraries and framework extensions to help you answer the question: _Does my application work in real life?_.

 It's a big question, and it can't be answered with small tests that observe a tiny portion of your code that isn't integrated with any thing else.
 Big questions need big tests.

+> Bigtest is in the process of being extracted from several different
+> projects and so it is very much in the "component pieces"
+> phase.
+You can use [these][1] [pieces][2] in your own projects, but there is
+> going to be some manual integration involved.

 What does a big test look like?